Jutho/TensorKit.jl/docs/src/man/sectors.md

 struct Fermionic <: SymmetricBraiding end struct Anyonic <: BraidingStyle end
 ```
-New sector types `I<:Sector` should then indicate which fusion style they have by defining
+New sector types `I<:Sector` should then indicate which braiding style they have by defining
 `BraidingStyle(::Type{})`.
 Note that `Bosonic()` braiding does not mean that all
 permutations are trivial and ``R^{ab}_c = 1``, but that ``R^{ab}_c R^{ba}_c = 1``.
 For
 example, for the irreps of ``\mathsf{SU}_2``, the R-symbol associated with the fusion of